capital-G/supercollider-wiki/Recording-in-SuperCollider-(WIP).md

 This is very easy to work around.
 Just export to WAV (say) and convert that WAV to MP3 using an external tool such as LAME.
 If that tool is accessible from the command line, you can use ```.unixCmd``` to perform conversion automatically after recording.

-### `s.record` and compositions ###
+### `Server:record` and compositions ###

-`s.record` is very basic.
+`Server:record` is very basic.
 It takes the real-time output of SuperCollider (or a specific Bus) and writes it to disk.
 It doesn't make any assumptions or interactions with your composition, other than that it produces audio output.
 The exact way to incorporate recording functionality into your work is up to you.

-If you're designing a real-time performance interface, it's straightforward: add buttons or MIDI/OSC responders that call `s.record` and `s.stopRecording`.
-For a nicer interface, you can figure out whether the server is currently recording by calling `s.isRecording` (returns a Boolean), and you can use `s.recorder.duration` to determine the number of seconds elapsed in the recording.
+If you're designing a real-time performance interface, it's straightforward: add buttons or MIDI/OSC responders that call `Server.default.record` and `Server.default.stopRecording`.
+For a nicer interface, you can figure out whether the server is currently recording by calling `Server.default.isRecording` (returns a Boolean), and you can use `Server.default.recorder.duration` to determine the number of seconds elapsed in the recording.

 Other users might have works that are relatively fixed-media (nondeterministic SynthDefs and generative sequencing notwithstanding).
-Recording your piece is simply a matter of calling `s.record` and `s.stopRecording` at the right times, which fits nicely into the common paradigm of using a `Routine` to sequence a composition.
+Recording your piece is simply a matter of calling `Server.default.record` and `Server.default.stopRecording` at the right times, which fits nicely into the common paradigm of using a `Routine` to sequence a composition.
 A nontrivial example is appropriate here, so here's short drone piece that plays a Synth for 10 seconds:
 ```supercollider
     (
     Routine.run {